TshedisoB/Projects-Viewer/README.md

 This project is a web application that showcases some of Tshediso's collection of projects.
 It provides a visually appealing and user-friendly interface to explore and learn about each project.
 Through this showcase, users can access project videos, images, and detailed information about the project objectives.

+## How to Use

+1. Visit the project's live demo at [link-to-live-website](https://www.example.com).
+2. Upon loading the page, you will see a collection of projects with their respective images and logos.
+3. Click on an image to open a pop-up displaying either a video for that project.
+4. To learn more about a project, click on the "Info" button to open another pop-up with detailed project objectives.
+5. To close any open pop-up, simply click the "Close" button within the pop-up or press the "Escape" key.

 ## Features

 - Interactive and visually appealing design.